Get PrEPared for PrEP

 Screen patients for HIV, STDs (using urine GC/CT, pharyngeal GC and/or rectal GC/CT testing based on reported sexual behavior), Hepatitis B and Hepatitis C, kidney dysfunction, and pregnancy (if applicable).

 Screening patients for HIV involves assessing them for symptoms of acute HIV as well as testing them for HIV.
 Advances in laboratory HIV testing mean that most large laboratories offer 4th generation testing, which can detect acute HIV.
-If patients who started on PrEP seroconvert, there is a risk that the HIV virus can become resistant to the two drugs used in PrEP because it does not constitute a complete treatment regimen for someone infected with HIV.
+If patients who started on PrEP seroconvert, there is a risk that HIV can become resistant to the two drugs used in PrEP because it does not constitute a complete treatment regimen for someone infected with HIV.
 Fortunately, this has been shown to be extremely rare.
-DHSP recommends informing patients to return to care immediately to undergo repeat HIV testing if they develop symptoms concerning for acute HIV infection.
+DHSP recommends informing patients to return to care immediately to undergo repeat HIV testing if they develop acute HIV infection symptoms.

 5. Start PrEP and Follow Up!

-After initiating PrEP, patients should return in 1 month to assess for side effects and adherence and then every three months for repeat HIV, STD, and kidney function testing.
+After initiating PrEP, patients should return every 3 months to assess for side effects and adherence as well as routine HIV, STD, and kidney function testing/lipid testing (depending on the prescribed medication).

 Helping Patients Stay on PrEP